flyingwhale/poc/README.markdown

 ## Description

-The aim of this project is to create an easy to use but really flexible generic output caching component for  PHP applications.
-The framework is plugin based, so it is really easy to extend and use.
+The aim of this project is to create an easy to use but really flexible generic Caching component that also has got a great implementation for
+PHP output caching too.
+This ramework is plugin based, so it is really easy to extend and utilize it's implemented features.

 ## Features